 Shum urged the authorities to explain why they took more than two years to prosecute the seven officers.
 “This shouldn’t be the norm.
 It is also a concern that they acted swiftly against protesters while taking so long to bring charges against public officers.”

-Franklin Chu King-wai
+Frankly Chu King-wai

 Tuesday’s verdict also raised concern over another high-profile allegation against a retired officer.

-Shum and other pro-democracy figures are calling on the authorities to take legal action against retired superintendent Franklin Chu King-wai.
+Shum and other pro-democracy figures are calling on the authorities to take legal action against retired superintendent Frankly Chu King-wai.
 Chu was filmed appearing to hit a pedestrian with a baton during the Occupy protests on November 26, 2014 in Mong Kok, more than 800 days ago.

 Au Nok-hin, district councillor and spokesperson for the Civil Human Rights Front, said Tuesday’s conviction of the seven officers is a warning to police that they will be punished by the criminal justice system if they abuse their power.

 “The ‘seven cops’ case is only the tip of the iceberg of police abuse during the Umbrella Movement.
-For another notable police assault case of Franklin Chu, there has not been any legal action taken against Chu,” Au said.
+For another notable police assault case of Frankly Chu, there has not been any legal action taken against Chu,” Au said.